nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 ### How I prepared my plaster:

 At first, I was worried I bought the wrong thing.
 When I opened the plaster bin, it seemed really runny so I gave it a good stir but it was still pretty thin- at least in comparison to what I'm used to.
 I also bought two jugs of it so I was especially upset.
 However, I decided to run a little experiment and added some corn starch to help thicken it up and it worked!
 You may want to look into a lot of options for this because foodstuffs have a chance of going bad, but I'm going to risk it.

+I spooned some plaster onto a paper plate, mixed in my desired paint color, then added the corn starch to thicken it